scaleapi/llm-engine/docs/guides/completions.md

 To enable token streaming, pass `stream=True` to either [Completion.create](../../api/python_client/#llmengine.completion.Completion.create) or [Completion.acreate](../../api/python_client/#llmengine.completion.Completion.acreate).

+### Streaming Error Handling

+Note: Error handling semantics are mixed for streaming calls:
+- Errors that arise *before* streaming begins are returned back to the user as `HTTP` errors with the appropriate status code.
-Note that errors from streaming calls are returned back to the user as plain-text messages and currently need to be handled by the client.
+- Errors that arise *after* streaming begins within a `HTTP 200` response are returned back to the user as plain-text messages and currently need to be handled by the client.

 An example of token streaming using the synchronous Completions API looks as follows: